Zoocha/ZR-Security-Password-Policy/README.md

-# ZR Security Passowrd Policy Recipe Installation Guide
+# ZR Security Password Policy Recipe Installation Guide

-To install the ZR Security Passowrd Policy Recipe, follow the steps below:
+To install the ZR Security Password Policy Recipe, follow the steps below:

 1. Open your terminal.
 2. Navigate to your project directory.